rohitpotdukhe01/Unsupervised-Computer-Vision-PCB-Inspection/README.md

 ## Acknowledgements

 First and foremost, I would like to thank my supervisor, Dr. Majid Mortazavi, for his invaluable guidance, support, and encouragement throughout the course of my research.
 His insights and expertise were crucial to the successful completion of this work.

 I am also deeply grateful to my advisor, Prof. Dr. Enrique Zuazua, for his continuous support, constructive feedback, and for always being available to discuss ideas and provide guidance.

-I would like to extend my gratitude to Siemens AG, Berlin, Germany, for providing me with the opportunity to conduct my research in collaboration with their team and for providing me with the required resources.
+I would like to extend my gratitude to Siemens AG, Berlin, Germany, for providing me with the opportunity to conduct my research in collaboration with their team and for providing the required resources.

 Finally, my heartfelt thanks go to my family and friends for their unwavering support, patience, and understanding throughout this journey.
 Their encouragement has been a source of strength for me.

 ---